 – The service is unauthorized or hooked up without a contract.

-– Equipment, such as the power company’s meter, has been tampered with.
+– Equipment like the power company’s meter has been tampered with.

 You cannot be disconnected for the following reasons:

 – If a previous resident of your home did not pay their electric bill.

 – Not paying charges unrelated to electric service.

 – Charges are in dispute until the REP wins the dispute.